 Adapting to GP lenses

-Unlike wearing soft lenses (which are comfortable right from the start), you may need few weeks before you can wear GP lenses comfortably all day.
+Unlike wearing soft lenses (which are comfortable right from the start), you may need a few weeks before you can wear GP lenses comfortably all day.
 Initially, you may be able to wear the lenses only a few hours daily until your corneas adapt to them.
 But if you can tough it out for those first few days, you may be pleasantly surprised at how comfortable GP lenses become.
 Many people who switch from soft lenses to gas permeable lenses say GP lenses are more comfortable than soft lenses (after their eyes fully adapt) and their vision is noticeably clearer.

 Inability to wear part-time